-- LA 2nd Batch- 1/20/2015Anonymous • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- LA 2nd Batch- 1/20/2015Anonymous • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 Launch Academy was a great stepping stone for me.
 I had just graduated college, and during my last semester i began transitioning to web development.
 Started doing Codecademy and other tutorials online.

 I knew I lacked any prior, both educational and work, experience in computer science, so I figured the next best thing was to do a bootcamp.
 After doing my research and investigating, I decided Launch Academy was the best fit for me.

 I think Launch Academy excels at the instructors.
 Dan Picket, Johnny Borsiquost, and the Experienced Engineers, are really smart, can explain things very well, and are there to help whenever you may need it.

 To be very honest and blunt, this is a bootcamp.
 If you have the drive and work ethic, you will thrive.
 If not, maybe take a different approach.
 10-weeks goes by really fast, and the amount of knowledge you absorb is unlike anything else.